ge-high-assurance/VERDICT/tools/README.md

 3. Launch OSATE, go to Window > Preferences > Verdict > Verdict
    Settings, and fill out the following fields.

-4. Skip the "VERDICT Properties Name" field unless you are working on the DeliveryDrone model or another model which uses a differently named property set than "VERDICT_Properties".
-If so, enter that property set's name into the field, e.g., "CASE_Consolidated_Properties" for DeliveryDrone.

-5. Click the Browse... button next to the "STEM Project PATH:" field, navigate to the "STEM" folder inside the "extern" folder, and make it the field's setting.
+4. Click the Browse... button next to the "STEM Project PATH:" field, navigate to the "STEM" folder inside the "extern" folder, and make it the field's setting.

-6. Click within the "Bundle Docker Image:" field, type "gehighassurance/verdict" for our Docker image's name, and save your changes by clicking the "Apply and Close" button.
+5. Click within the "Bundle Docker Image:" field, type "gehighassurance/verdict" for our Docker image's name, and save your changes by clicking the "Apply and Close" button.
 If you don't want to run our Docker image, make sure this field stays empty and follow steps 6-11 instead.

-7. Click the Browse... button next to the "Bundle Jar:" field, navigate to the "verdict-bundle-app-\<VERSION\>-capsule.jar" file inside the "extern" folder, and make it the field's setting.
+6. Click the Browse... button next to the "Bundle Jar:" field, navigate to the "verdict-bundle-app-\<VERSION\>-capsule.jar" file inside the "extern" folder, and make it the field's setting.

-8. Click the Browse... button next to the "Aadl2iml Binary:" field, navigate to the appropriate "aadl2iml" binary for your operating system inside either the "extern/mac" or "extern/nix" folders, and make it the field's setting.

-9. Click the Browse... button next to the "Kind2 Binary:" field, navigate to the appropriate "kind2" binary for your operating system inside either the "extern/mac" or "extern/nix" folders, and make it the field's setting.
+7. Click the Browse... button next to the "Kind2 Binary:" field, navigate to the appropriate "kind2" binary for your operating system inside either the "extern/mac" or "extern/nix" folders, and make it the field's setting.

-10. Click the Browse... button next to the "Soteria++ Binary:" field, navigate to the appropriate "soteria_pp" binary for your operating system inside either the "extern/mac" or "extern/nix" folders, and make it the field's setting.
+8. Click the Browse... button next to the "Soteria++ Binary:" field, navigate to the appropriate "soteria_pp" binary for your operating system inside either the "extern/mac" or "extern/nix" folders, and make it the field's setting.

-11. Click the Browse... button next to the "GraphViz Path:" field, navigate to the folder on your operating system where your [GraphViz](https://www.graphviz.org/download/) Graph Visualization software is installed, and make it the field's setting.
+9. Click the Browse... button next to the "GraphViz Path:" field, navigate to the folder on your operating system where your [GraphViz](https://www.graphviz.org/download/) Graph Visualization software is installed, and make it the field's setting.
 On Linux, that location probably would be "/usr/bin".

-12. Click the "Apply and Close" button to save all the settings that you just entered into the fields.
+10. Click the "Apply and Close" button to save all the settings that you just entered into the fields.

 ## Run our OSATE plugin